 Our future financial performance and success are dependent in large part upon our ability to implement our business plan successfully.
 If we are unable to do so, our long-term growth and profitability may be adversely affected.
 Even if we are able to implement some or all of the initiatives of our business plan successfully, our operating results may not improve to the extent we anticipate, or at all.
 Implementation of our strategic plan could also be affected by a number of factors beyond our control, such as increased competition, legal developments, government regulation, general economic conditions or increased operating costs or expenses.
 In addition, to the extent we have misjudged the nature and extent of industry trends or our competition, we may have difficulty in achieving our strategic objectives.
-Any failure to implement our business strategy successfully may adversely affect our business, financial condition and results of operations.
-In addition, we may decide to alter or discontinue certain aspects of our business strategy at any time.
+Any failure to implement our business strategy successfully may adversely affect our business strategy at any time.